1. Ensure URLs are meaningful & user-friendly

 At this stage, images may need to be tweaked to improve load speed.
 Images that are too big in their dimensions will add unnecessary loading time.

-If that sounds like technobabble (well I suppose it is technobabble), the video below visually demonstrates the significance of what I’m babbling about:
+The video below visually demonstrates the significance of what I’m talking about: